Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Discussion and Conclusion

-While this current paper has focused on the impact of lanthanides in the IR wavelengths of nebular phase KNe, we find that emission past $\lambda \sim 3.6\, \mu$m is typically dominated by first-peak species.
-The details of the emission of these elements is studied in depth in Jerkstrand et al. (in prep.).
-There, a solar abundance pattern of first-peak elements, also with $_{52}$Te is considered, with additional usage of up to date recombination rates, collision strengths, and calibrated forbidden lines where possible.
+While this current paper has focused on the impact of lanthanides in the IR wavelengths of nebular phase KNe, we find that emission past $\lambda \sim 3.6\, \mu$m is typically dominated by first-peak species and $_{28}$Ni.
+Lanthanide-free models are used to study the nebular phase emission of these elements in depth in \citet{Jerkstrand.etal:25}.
+There, a solar abundance pattern restricted to $\rm{Z} = 31 - 40,52$, with trace abundances of $\rm{Z} = 26,28,30$ is considered, with usage of up to date dielectronic recombination rates for $_{34}$Se, $_{37}$Rb, $_{38}$Sr, $_{39}$Y, and $_{40}$Zr \citep[][]{Banerjee.etal:25}.
+Thermal collision strengths for the relevant low-lying forbidden lines in the chosen elements are also included when available, with all these lines being wavelength calibrated.